Posted November 25, 2020

 Dental and vision are popular benefits and easier to understand than medical coverage.
 However, a recent Ameritas survey discovered that some employers and employees do not always understand their dental or vision coverage.
 For example, they may find the terms used in insurance plans confusing.
 Ameritas strives to be easy to do business with and also specializes in dental and vision.
 Read this blog that explains the survey results.

 Employers may offer employees stand-alone dental and vision plans on a contributory or voluntary basis.
-Or employees may purchase individual dental and vision benefits online for themselves.
+Or employees and retirees may purchase individual dental and vision benefits online for themselves.